-- Tiebreaker #1: The competitor with the highest score in the desktop support & troubleshooting module will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the networking module will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the PC hardware module will be declared the winner.
+- Tiebreaker #1: The competitor with the highest score in the Desktop support & troubleshooting module will be declared the winner. - Tiebreaker #2: The competitor with the highest score in the PC hardware and networking module will be declared the winner. - Tiebreaker #3: The competitor with the highest score in the Desktop configuration module will be declared the winner.